 - Pajamas are not to be worn during the school day.*

 - Faces should be clean shaven.

 Occasionally, we're going to ask you to dress up a little.
-Students may choose either of the following formal dress traditions: Dress or skirt/dress pants with blouse and dress shoes.
-Choice, OR Coat and tie, dress shirt, dress pants, belt, socks, and dress shoes.
+Students may choose either of the following formal dress traditions: Dress or skirt/dress pants with blouse and dress shoes OR coat and tie, dress shirt, dress pants, belt, socks, and dress shoes.

 Grub Days, Spirit Week, Casual Dress

 And sometimes, we'll even encourage you to dress down.
 Restrictions under School Dress that are marked with an asterisk (*) are still enforced on Grub Days/Casual Dress Days.